 Worldwide Steels Ltd was fined £26,800 by Norwich Magistrates Court in September 2012 and also ordered to pay £14,639 in costs after they were prosecuted by the Health and Safety Executive.
 They pleaded guilty to breaching the Health and Safety at Work Act 1974 and the Provision and Use of Work Equipment Regulations 1998.
 At the Hearing in September 2012, Health and Safety Executive inspector Joanne Williams said “[The Claimant] suffered a painful injury because the guarding on the press brake simply wasn’t fit for purpose.

-“Incidents of this kind are all too common in the manufacturing industry, and the onus is on employers to ensure dangerous moving parts are adequately protected.
+“Accidents at work of this kind are all too common in the manufacturing industry, and the onus is on employers to ensure dangerous moving parts are adequately protected.

 “Guards and safety systems are there for a reason, and companies have a legal duty of care to ensure they are up to scratch and working effectively at all times.”